WendyKKelly/ExplicitChristian/_posts/orphaned-believer.md

 Over the last year especially, life has thrown me some serious reasons to know beyond a shadow of a doubt that my faith in Jesus is the fulcrum anchoring me.

 My project, Underbelly, ostensibly about helping people through burnout by encouraging and showing how to love that unlovable stuff in life is nothing without my faith.
-I keep dancing around that obvious point until I realized that I am nothing without my faith and that is not only okay, it's something to start talking about.
+I kept dancing around that obvious point until I realized that I am nothing without my faith and that is not only okay, it's something to start talking about.

 I deeply respect other faith traditions (I almost wrote "all" but that is not actually true.
 There are faith traditions I don't actually respect) I also happen to have stayed steadfastly Christian.
 Despite the disgusting heinous actions of people who would try to co-opt my faith, who would try to usurp the words I love so much and literally sometimes change their very meaning.